A Community for ME/CFS Bloggers and Patients

 This could include anything from the latest research articles and advocacy events, relevant blog posts, pictures of your service animals, things you've created or a personal struggle or victory.
 The aim is to keep it kind, supportive and relevant to people with ME.

 Social Share Threads

 Interactive threads where the community is encouraged to participate in conversation.

 We share personal updates, photos, creations, and anything we've found entertaining each week.
 Again, being a public group, participation is always optional.

 So Who Is This Community For?

 Anybody with ME or CFS or any carers of people with ME or CFS can join the ME/CFS Community.
-The groups are not just limited to people who blog, but also YouTubers, Instagrammers and Facebookers with ME or CFS.
-Patients and carers alike.
-Even people who prefer hanging out on Twitter or Pinterest could leave their profile links in the group as mentioned above.
+The groups are not just limited to people who blog, but any patients and carers alike.

 Lets help the ME community to unite and support each other.
 I believe we are stronger together and I'd hate for newly diagnosed people to feel lost and alone when there are so many of us out there trying to help them by sharing our experience.